karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 This is known as 'array programming'.
 You can add arrays, subtract them and multiply them with scalars.
 Odin does not have operator overloading, but one of the most common use cases for operator overloading is doing vector maths, so I haven't missed operator overloading at all because of how great array programming works.

+### More about arrays: Arrays, slices, dynamic arrays

 If you want more syntax examples, then I recommend looking at the demo.odin file: https://github.com/odin-lang/Odin/blob/master/examples/demo/demo.odin